exonet/certificate-converter/README.md

 -----END CERTIFICATE-----
 ');

-// Convert the plain certificate.
+// Convert the plain certificate to PEM.
 $pem = $converter
     ->from($plain)
     ->to(new Pem());

-// Save as zip file:
+// Save as zip file.
 $pem->asZip('./');

 // Get an array with the certificate files: